wildonion/gem/core/contexts/panel/README.md

     <img src="https://github.com/wildonion/gem/blob/master/assets/yewrustwasm.avif"
 </p>

-# gem admin and dev panel macro based APIs using Actix, Redis, Mongodb and Postgres
+# functional and macro based design pattern for gem admin and dev panel APIs using Actix, Redis, Mongodb and Postgres

-**🦀 Rust flows in you 🌊**: Write codes that you want to care about them in the future!
+**🦀 Rust flows in you 🌊**: write codes that are the matter-of-futer flows!

 ## 🧐 Good 2 Know